Jave01/i2c/README.md

 -   [Libsodium](https://libsodium.gitbook.io/doc/)
 -   [OpenSSL](https://www.openssl.org/)

-### Libsodium Installation
+### For development: Libsodium Installation

 #### Linux

+Install libsodium with your package manager, on Debian-systems:

 ```bash
 sudo apt-get install libsodium-dev
 ```

-And the src/CMakeLists.txt should like like this:
+And the src/CMakeLists.txt should look like this:

 ```cmake
 find_package(OpenSSL REQUIRED)